The Short Answer

-Cultural PTSD theory says that on a cultural level, we are thinking and behaving in many important ways like people with PTSD think and behave.
+Cultural PTSD theory says that on a cultural level we are thinking and behaving in many important ways like people with PTSD think and behave.
 That is not to say that we have all been exposed to trauma or are having our own individual experiences with PTSD.
 What the theory says is that we collectively hold some important cultural norms, values, and assumptions appear to be quite similar to issues people with PTSD typically struggle with.
 And because these are cultural level norms, values and assumptions, we are all affected by them.